 How recruiters offer fake jobs to candidates

 So, guys slow down and hold the horses.
 You may be spammed; you may be just a number that some lazy junior recruiter found on LinkedIn.

 Believe me; many recruiters calling you may not even have a real job or client on hand.
-The call is merely to pretend, so they can get your resume and perhaps names of your friends and colleagues.
+The call is merely to pretend, so they can get your resume and perhaps the names of your friends and colleagues.

 My best advice is not to start answering their questions about your background right away.

 They should first earn the right and your trust to really ask any questions at all.
 Read Advice numbers 2 and 5 below on how to handle this particular situation.

 You must vet and qualify the recruiters who call you.
 Don’t choose someone who is rude and aggressive.

 Advice number 1: Ask recruiter to call back